Quansight-Labs/free-threaded-compatibility/docs/usage-examples.md

 performance.
 Because the program's work is almost entirely CPU-bound, the GIL prevents multi-threading from providing any significant speed-up.

-the Python interpreter and using multi-threads provides essentially no speed-up.

 In the case of the free-threaded build, there is a small amount of overhead compared with the multi-process approach.
 There are two main factors that cause this.
 First, the free-threaded build is generally a bit slower overall